BEST FLY TYING TOOLS

-Beginner fly tying supplies can include just a fly tying vice, bobbin, hackle pliers, fly tying scissors, and a bodkin.
+Beginner fly fishing gear and supplies can include just a fly tying vice, bobbin, hackle pliers, fly tying scissors, and a bodkin.
 If you're not sure what each of these tools is used for, you can use this fly tying tool guide as a reference.

-While there are many different fly tying tools you can use, you only need a few simple tools to begin tying your own flies.
-These types of tools are often sold together in beginner fly tying kits, or you can buy them each separately.
+While there are many different fly tying tools and fly fishing equipment you can use, you only need a few simple tools to begin tying your own flies.
+These types of tools are often sold together in beginner fly tying tool kits, or you can buy them each separately.

 There are two general types of fly tying vises.
 You can get either a lever action vise or a rotary action vise.
 Consider the type and size of flies you plan to tie most frequently when making the decision on which to use.
 If you plan to tie larger flies to use when you go saltwater fly fishing, then you may want to use a rotary vise that securely holds large hooks and that will allow you to access the underside of the fly as you tie.